vmesel/GeoMath/README.md

 Classes that we are working on:
- - Three Points alignment
+ - Three Points alignment (This function require Sarrus Law, this function will be implemented with the help of NumPy)
- - And many more!
+ - Linear Coeficient and Angular Coeficient
+ - New testing
+ - Deployment on PIP

 If you want to contribute, fork it into a REPO and help us develop this tool for everyone!